 Developing Effective Psychosocial Treatments

-MINDbasedHealing’s mission is to lead in the development and application of mind-based practices, with a focus on hypnotherapy and neuro-linguistic programming (NLP), to effectively treat the psychosocial factors determinant in the onset, exacerbation, and recurrence of chronic disease with the goal of restoring health.
+MINDbasedHealing’s mission is to lead in the development and application of mind-based practices, focusing on hypnotherapy and neuro-linguistic programming (NLP), to effectively treat the psychosocial factors determinant in the onset, exacerbation, and recurrence of chronic disease with the goal of restoring health.